I learnt about the power of unripe persimmons to battle parasites from Heinerman's Encyclopedia of Healing Juices.

-For those of you not familiar with persimmons, they are an interesting fruit native to Japan and China.
-In the U.S, the Hachiya persimmon is grown in California, and they have a short season from about October to January.
-Persimmons range in color from light yellow-orange to dark red-orange depending on the species and variety.
+Native to Japan and China, persimmons range in color from light yellow-orange to dark red-orange depending on the species and variety.
 However, the most commonly consumed persimmons look like a deep orange-colored tomato.
 When ripe, they have a waxy thin skin and a thick pulp-like jelly.

-Persimmons contain valuable Vitamin A, C, K, as well as calcium, iron, magnesium, potassium, phosphorus, and sodium.
-Unripe persimmons also contain naturally occurring fluoride, which makes it a wonderful natural dental aid.
+Persimmons contain vitamin A, C, K, as well as calcium, iron, magnesium, potassium, phosphorus, and sodium.
+Unripe persimmons also contain naturally occurring fluoride, making them a wonderful natural dental aid.
 In Africa, the unripe fruit is cut in half and rubbed on the gums to prevent gingivitis and correct pyorrhea.
-It also helps clear up cold sores and canker sores, and blisters on the mouth.
+The unripe fruit also helps clear up cold sores and canker sores, and blisters on the mouth.

 Unripe persimmon juice is also a very powerful topical solution for minor cuts, bleeding gums, and to prevent the worsening of varicose veins.
 Simply dab the juice onto the skin with a cotton pad.